sieis/eamonn-hashnode-backups/cl1pp3n1y01lw8znv9kglcvjl.md

 1. `SELECT columns FROM table_name ORDER BY column_name;`: put stuff in proper order.
 1. `ALTER TABLE table_name ADD PRIMARY KEY(column_name);`: sets a primary key to one of the columns.
 1. `ALTER TABLE table_name DROP CONSTRAINT constraint_name;`: drop a constraint (like removing a primary key)
+1. `ALTER TABLE table_name ALTER COLUMN column_name DROP CONSTRAINT constraint_name;`: drop a constraint from a column in the table.
 1. `ALTER TABLE table_name ADD COLUMN column_name DATATYPE REFERENCES referenced_table_name(referenced_column_name);`: Holy Toledo!
 This is how you set a foreign key.
 So it links tables together.
 The column added links to the referenced column in the referenced table.
 1. `ALTER TABLE table_name ADD FOREIGN KEY(key_name) REFERENCES(referenced_table_name(referenced_column_name);`: Add a foreign key after the fact instead of with the creation of the column.
 1. `ALTER TABLE table_name ADD PRIMARY KEY(column1, column2);`: Creates a composite foreign key from values from two columns.